Mark your calendar for these annual festivals

 May

 Smithfield Ham and Yam Festival is teaming with ham biscuits, barbecue, and sweet potato treats.
-Held the first Saturday in May, enjoy arts, crafts, live music and piglet races.
+Held the first Saturday in May, enjoy arts, crafts, and live music.

 June